ToolVS

 Can Figma do what Balsamiq does?

-Yes — Figma can do wireframing.
-You can use Figma's basic shapes and text for quick wireframes, or install wireframe component kits from the community.
+Yes — Figma can do wireframing using basic shapes and community wireframe kits.
 What Figma can't replicate is Balsamiq's intentionally rough sketch aesthetic that signals "work in progress."
 If that visual language is important for your stakeholder process, Balsamiq serves that specific need better.

 Is Balsamiq good for non-designers?

 Yes — Balsamiq is specifically designed to be approachable for non-designers.
 Its drag-and-drop UI components are intuitive, and the sketchy style removes pressure to make things look perfect.
-Product managers, business analysts, and developers who need to sketch ideas without design skills find Balsamiq easier to use than Figma for quick wireframing.
+Product managers, business analysts, and developers find Balsamiq easier than Figma for quick wireframing.

 Editor's Take